There are GitHub mirrors of the source repository here.

 You will be asked your GitHub user and password in the process.

-After the code has been uploaded to your GitHub repo, you can submit PR using GitHub web interface, see again GitHub's documentation about Creating a pull request.
+After the code has been uploaded to your GitHub repo, you can submit pull request using GitHub web interface, see again GitHub's documentation about Creating a pull request.

 Commits in a PR or sent by email should be about full changes you want to merge, not about fixing all issues the reviewers found in your original PR.